Reimagining how Gen Z-ers can engage more meaningfully with museums' arts

 Final Design

 I experimented with various placements for the Gemini icon to ensure easy discovery.
 After reviewing other Google products, I noticed they typically position similar icons in the top right corner of the platform.
-I did the same and added a tooltip to encourage users to click on it.
+I followed and added a tooltip to encourage users to click on it.

 Iteration 1